Structural adaptation and rate accelerated estimation in bivariate functional data: Methodology

-Due to the unique replication nature of function data, the quantities in \eqref{eq:g-alpha-true} can be easily estimated.
+\end{proposition} The proof of Proposition \ref{prop:continuity_proxy} is given in the Supplementary Material \citep{kassiwangsupp25}.
+Due to the unique replication nature of functional data, the quantities in \eqref{eq:g-alpha-true} can be easily estimated, by the sample mean.
 A natural plug-in estimator for the mean-squared variations is its empirical counterpart, given by